Cyber FAQs

 Frequently Asked Questions

-The 2024/25 group cyber risk policy is underwritten by Tokio Marine Kiln.
-Lawcover has purchased the group policy, in all other respects the cyber insurance relationship is between the insured law practice and Tokio Marine Kiln.
+The 2025/26 cyber risk insurance policy is underwritten by Tokio Marine Kiln.
+Although Lawcover has arranged and purchased the policy, the cyber insurance relationship otherwise operates directly between the insured law practice and Tokio Marine Kiln.

 Changes to the Privacy Act 1988 (Cth) from February 2018 require mandatory reporting of eligible data breaches for many law practices.